-The Amex Business Gold card is an excellent choice if you’re looking to maximize the number of points that you earn through your business spend.
-This card is a powerhouse when it comes to earning Membership Rewards points with flexible bonus categories that adjust automatically.
+The Amex Business Gold card is an excellent choice if you’re looking to maximize the number of points you earn through your business spending.
+This card is a powerhouse when it comes to earning Membership Rewards points thanks to its flexible bonus categories that adjust automatically.

 You’ll earn 4x points per dollar spent (up to $150,000) in any 2 of the following categories:

 - U.S. purchases for online, TV, and radio advertising